Supair's Skypper 2 pod harness - Cross Country Magazine – In the Core since 1988

 Its thick foam protector is shaped for a clean aerodynamic silhouette, and offers more shock absorption than the original.
 A stiff back rest offers good support for long flights, and Supair say the new geometry means it is precise to pilot, but more roll stable than the original.

-It has a seat plate, and a large cockpit which incorporates a removable second rescue parachute pocket and a drogue chute pocket.
-There is plenty of storage space and pockets, and the adjustability to tailor the fit.
+It has a seat plate, and a large cockpit with an instrument panel large enough for a tablet.
+The cockpit can be removed and a second second rescue parachute pocket fitted in its place.
+It has a drogue chute pocket, plenty of storage space and pockets, and the adjustability to tailor the fit.

 Never miss an issue